mlibrary/about-leverpress/src/content/about.md

 The Lever Press Operations Group is essentially the production backbone of Lever Press.
 It consists of staff at Amherst College Press and Michigan Publishing with a key role in acquiring, developing, and producing Lever Press titles, or in the administration of this initiative.
 The current Operations Group consists of:

 * Beth Bouloukos, Director, Amherst College Press and Lever Press
-* Hannah Brooks-Motl, Assistant Acquisitions Editor, Lever Press
+* Hannah Brooks-Motl, Assistant Acquisitions Editor, Amherst College Press & Lever Press
 * Jason Colman, Director, Michigan Publishing Services
 * Elizabeth Demers, Editorial Director, University of Michigan Press
 * Terri Geitgey, Program Manager, Lever Press and Publishing Services Librarian, Michigan Publishing Services